Thinking of applying to FUEL? Please read our Frequently Asked Questions to find out more about the process.

 Must I complete the text-based application form or are there other more accessible options available?

 We want to make FUEL as accessible as possible so you can apply via audio, video or text-based application.
 Audio and video files should be approximately 5 minutes long and provide the necessary information to complete the application process.
 Applicants will not be judged on quality of the production of video or audio files.
-For more information on audio and video applications, please see here.
 Some parts of the application form are compulsory for all applicants including those applying via audio or video recording.